Updated June 14, 2023

 - Check the default values for each field

-- Check for wrong field inputs in the forms
+- Also check for wrong field inputs in the forms

 Web Testing Application cookies